restartus/lib/DEVELOPER.md

   d.
 Click the check box to confirm.
   e.
-Repeat steps a to d for the name `SSH_PRIVATE_KEY` but copy and paste only the portion of your rsa private key between the header and footer.  i.e. only lines <key_line_i> in: that are beween the OPENSSH PRIVATE KEY lines.
+Repeat steps a to d for the name `SSH_PRIVATE_KEY` but copy and paste only the portion of your rsa private key between the header and footer.  i.e. only lines in: that are between the OPENSSH PRIVATE KEY lines.
 The reason for doing this is that Gitpod's textbox removes newline characters.
   Thus, in each start of a workspace, the key is parsed and reformatted to be in the expected OpenSSH format.
-4. Navigate in your browser to [restart/src](https://github.com/restartus/src).
+5. Navigate in your browser to [restart/src](https://github.com/restartus/src).
-5. Click on the green Gitpod button that appears in between the Code button and About section toward the top right (refresh page if it is not present).
+6. Click on the green Gitpod button that appears in between the Code button and About section toward the top right (refresh page if it is not present).
-6. Login with Github and authorize gitpod.
+7. Login with Github and authorize gitpod.
-7. Grant access and authorize once again if prompted.
+8. Grant access and authorize once again if prompted.
-8. A new tab will open with Gitpod's Theia IDE.
+9. A new tab will open with Gitpod's Theia IDE.
 It will likely take ~1 min to build.
 Once it has finished, you should have a fully capable development environment set up!